MEGA65/open-roms/CONFIG.md

 It enables some speed/size code optimizations.

+### `CONFIG_CPU_CSG_4510`

+Choose if your CPU supports the Commodore Semiconductor Group 4510 instruction set, like:

+* CSG 4510 - microcontroller used in the Commodore 65 prototypes

+It enables some speed/size code optimizations and allows C65 memory mapping to work.

 ### `CONFIG_CPU_M65_45GS02`

 Choose if you have a Mega65 FPGA board.
+It enables some speed/size code optimizations and allows Mega65 memory mapping to work.

 ### `CONFIG_CPU_WDC_65816`